Leica C-LUX vs Nikon Z6 II

 Both the C-LUX and the Z6 II are recent models that are part of the current product line-up.
 The Z6 II replaced the earlier Nikon Z6, while the C-LUX does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Leica C-LUX Manual (free pdf) or the online Nikon Z6 II Manual.
+Further information on the features and operation of the C-LUX and Z6 II can be found, respectively, in the Leica C-LUX Manual (free pdf) or the online Nikon Z6 II Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Leica C-LUX and the Nikon Z6 II?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Leica C-LUX: